encomp/dsan_project3/problem3/README.md

 ### Space Complexity
-The sorting algorithm used was Heap sort, however, the implementation provided is an in place sort and it does not use recursion as a result the overall space complexity of this solution is O(N).
-Since, the only additional memory used were a two variables with the same size as the length of the array.
+The sorting algorithm used was Heap sort, however, the implementation provided is an in place sort and it does not use recursion as a result the overall space complexity of this solution is O(1).
+Since the sorting is performed in place and no auxiliary memory is being used.
+However, there are two string variables that are used that grow in size.
+The total length of these two variables is the same as the length of the array.
+Therefore, the overall space complexity for these auxiliary variables is O(N).

 ### Running Time Complexity
 The running time complexity of Heap sort is O(N log N).
 Heapify runs in O(log N).
 However, it is also building the